Quick Search is a keyword search for books, images, journal articles and more.

 4. Undergraduate research is a vital component in education.
 The literature suggests that students take projects more seriously and learn more when the project is directed towards an external rather than an internal audience such as a class assignment.

 5. Undergraduate research journals provide an incentive for students to write papers.
-Writing papers empowers students to share their knowledge with others and promote discussion in the undergraduate community to which they belong.
+Writing papers empowers students to share their knowledge with others and promotes discussion in the undergraduate community to which they belong.

 318 Love Library